thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

 ## `@_spiOnly`

 Marks an import to be used in SPI and implementation details only.
-The import statement will be printed in the private swiftinterface only and skipped in the public swiftinterface.
+The import statement will be printed in the private languageinterface only and skipped in the public languageinterface.
 Any use of imported types and decls in API will be diagnosed.
 Requires setting the frontend flag `-experimental-spi-only-imports`.